Terracotta Army: Exhibitions

+Warriors and other artifacts were exhibited to the public at the Forum de Barcelona in Barcelona between 9 May and 26 September 2004.
+It was their most successful exhibition ever.
+The same exhibition was presented at the Fundación Canal de Isabel II in Madrid between October 2004 and January 2005, their most successful ever.

+Between 15 June and 17 September 2006 the exhibition entitled "Los Guerreros de Terracota: Un Ejercito Inmortal" ("The Chinese Terracotta Army: An Immortal Army"), composed of 73 objects, were displayed at the National Museum of Colombia in Bogotá.

 A collection of 120 objects from the mausoleum and 12 terracotta warriors were displayed at the British Museum in London as its special exhibition "The First Emperor: China's Terracotta Army" from 13 September 2007 to April 2008.
 This exhibition made 2008 the British Museum's most successful year and made the British Museum the United Kingdom's top cultural attraction between 2007 and 2008.
 The exhibition brought the most visitors to the museum since the King Tutankhamun exhibition in 1972.
 It was reported that the 400,000 advance tickets sold out so fast that the museum extended its opening hours until midnight.
 According to The Times, many people had to be turned away, despite the extended hours.
 During the day of events to mark the Chinese New Year, the crush was so intense that the gates to the museum had to be shut.
 The Terracotta Army has been described as the only other set of historic artifacts (along with the remnants of the wreck of the RMS Titanic) that can draw a crowd by the name alone.